Deep South Rhythms, New Orleans & Caribbean Cruise

-Day OneFly to Atlanta, and upon arrival meet your tour manager.
-Make the journey into the southeast corner of Tennessee to Chattanooga which is beautifully set on the Tennessee River.
+Day 1Fly to Atlanta, meet your Tour Manager, then board our coach and journey into the southeast corner of Tennessee and Chattanooga - of "Choo-Choo" fame - on the banks of the Tennessee River.

-Day FiveLeaving Memphis today you'll complete your Elvis journey with a visit to Tupelo, where you might wish to visit the tiny house that was the star's birthplace, before continuing south through Mississippi, following the course of 'Ol Man River' towards Louisiana and the Gulf of Mexico, for a two-night stay in the great city of New Orleans.
-Waste no time in soaking up the atmosphere of one of the most exuberant places on the face of the planet.
+Day 5Today you'll head through the Mississippi Delta of the fabled bluesmen to Tupelo.
+Here you may wish to visit the tiny house that was Elvis's birthplace before we continue through Mississippi, following the course of 'Ol Man River' towards Louisiana and the Gulf of Mexico, for a two-night stay in the great city of New Orleans.

-Day 11Today is spent in Grand Cayman, where you may choose from a range of optional tours sold on board, including the best scuba diving in the kaleidoscopic Caribbean Sea.
-Otherwise stretch out on the glimmering white sands at Seven Mile Beach or stroll the shops, cafes, and museums in George Town.
+Day 11Today is spent in Grand Cayman, where you may choose from a range of optional tours sold on board the ship - including the best scuba diving in the Caribbean Sea.
+Otherwise, stretch out on the glimmering white sands at Seven Mile Beach or stroll around the shops, cafes, and museums of George Town.

 Day 12Enjoy a full day in the celebrated Mexican resort of Cozumel.
-Locally bookable activities include sight-seeing tours, as well as sub-aqua diving and a submarine tour.
+Among the activities you can book here you'll find sightseeing tours, sub-aqua diving and even a submarine tour.

-Day 13Another day is spent relaxing at sea as Carnival Dream sails back across the Gulf of Mexico towards the USA.
+Day 13Spend another day relaxing at sea as Carnival Dream sails back across the Gulf of Mexico towards the USA.

-Day 14Arrive back in New Orleans this morning and spend the last night of the tour in Montgomery on the banks of the Alabama River and former home to the legendary Hank Williams.
+Day 14Arrive back in New Orleans this morning and spend the last night of the tour in Montgomery, the former home of Hank Williams, on the banks of the Alabama River.

-Day 15Today, after a free morning, you'll head back into Georgia to Atlanta for your return overnight flight.
+Day 15Today you'll head back across Alabama and Georgia to Atlanta for your flight home.

-Day 16Arrive back in the UK at the end of a wonderful holiday.
+Day 16Arrive back in the UK after an overnight flight.
 Back to top

 AccommodationDeep South Hotels and Caribbean Cruise